electronstudio/pygame-zero-book/chapters/0_text_quizes.md

 \end{codelisting}

-* Add some names of your friends with different messages for each.
+* Add some names of your friends and display a different message for each friend.

 \end{minipage}
 \vspace{\parskip}